Wolvinny/fursuit-fan-controller/README.md

 As for the position of the temperature sensor, i'd recommend to put it in the mouth but not directly in the breathing path.

 ### If you end up using my project, it would mean a lot if you could star it and [support me](https://kofi.wolvinny.dev).
-I spent a lot of time making this and optimising it for other people to read and use, even the smallest amount helps ne out, and i plan on making more fursuit-related projects in the future
+I spent a lot of time making this and optimising it for other people to read and use, even the smallest amount helps me out, and i plan on making more fursuit-related projects in the future

 If you have any questions or any problems, feel free to contact me at mail@wolvinny.dev